MesserLab/SLiM/simd_benchmarks/SIMD_BUILD_FLAGS.md

 This document explains how the SIMD and SLEEF build flags work and interact in the SLiM/Eidos codebase.

+## Author
+These flags and configurations were developed by Andrew Kern as part of SIMD optimization work for SLiM.

 ## Overview

 There are three layers: